uclaacm/hack-sprint-w20/session-4-navigation/README.md

 After you copied the XML, you might find references to `@string` resources in the layout XML files.
-We have to create the string resrouce yourself.
+We have to create the string resource yourself.
 You can refer to the
 [last week's README](https://github.com/uclaacm/hack-sprint-w20/tree/master/session-3-basic-views#resources)
 to see how to create `@string` resources.